UjjTiw/anime_reccomender/README.md

 # Anime Recommendation System

 This project provides a recommendation system for anime based on content similarity.
-It includes a FastAPI backend for serving recommendations and a script to train the recommendation model.
+It includes a Streamlit application recommendations and a script to train the recommendation model.

 ## Getting Started